 Another reason the medical community has moved away from the term STD is because of the stigma attached to the word ‘disease’.
-Most STIs are very easily treated or managed, so the term disease is a pretty big one for something that – medically at least – is seen as very minor.
+Most STIs are very easily treated or managed, so the term disease is a pretty big one for something that – medically at least – is often very minor.